saidcim/Moodify/README.md

 I used AI for multiple parts of the project, but the ideas, architectural design, and choices that influenced the project's progress were all my own.

-## Main problem

-An AI that picks music has no idea if you liked what it picked.
-Ask a model to rate its own playlist and it gives itself an 8 out of 10 forever.

-So it counts plays instead.
-A track carried over from last time either got played again or it did not, and that is not an opinion.

-Spotify only gives you your last 50 plays though, which over 48 hours undercounts badly.
-So a second workflow runs every hour doing nothing but adding to the counter.

 ## How it works

     every 2 days:  history -> mood -> candidates -> curator -> playlist